AryanBolakond/TwinGPImprovements/README.md

-Although TwinGP provides an efficient framework for large-scale GP mod eling, its performance depends on a number of design choices.
+Although TwinGP provides an efficient framework for large-scale GP modeling, its performance depends on a number of design choices.

 Many of these decisions are currently guided by intuition, prior experience, or trial and error.
 For example, global points may be selected using twinning, random sampling, or clustering-based methods.
-The number of global and local points can vary substantially, affecting both prediction accuracy and compu tational cost.
+The number of global and local points can vary substantially, affecting both prediction accuracy and computational cost.
 Similarly, different kernel configurations may lead to different predictive behavior across datasets.
 Despite the success of TwinGP, there is currently no systematic framework for identifying which combinations of design choices produce the best tradeoff